wangzhecheng/DeepSolar_timelapse/README.md

 DeepSolar_timelapse/results/...
 ```

 **Note 1**: for the satellite/aerial imagery datasets under `data` directory (subdirectory `HR_images` for high-resolution (HR) images, `LR_images` for low-resolution (LR) images,  `blur_detection_images` for blur detection images, and `sequences` for image sequences), due to the restriction of imagery data sources, we are not able to publicly share the full data.
 Instead, for each subset (training/validation/test) and each class (e.g., positive/negative), we share two example images as a demo.
-For the image sequence dataset (`sequences`), we share two demo sequences where each image sequence contains satellite/aerial images captured in different years at the same location of a solar installation (image file name examples: `2006_0.png`, `2007_0.png`, `2007_1.png`, `2008_0.png`, etc).
+For the image sequence dataset (`sequences`), we share one demo sequence (`sequences/demo_sequences/1`).
+Each image sequence contains satellite/aerial images captured in different years at the same location of a solar installation (image file name examples: `2006_0.png`, `2007_0.png`, `2007_1.png`, `2008_0.png`, etc).
 Users can put their own data under these directories.

 **Note 2**: to run Jupyter Notebook, the default kernel/environment is "conda_tensorflow_p36", which does not necessarily exist in your computer.
 Please change the kernel to the one where all required packages are installed.